-Deploy Azure AD Application Proxy on an Azure AD Domain Services managed domain
+Deploy Azure AD Application Proxy for secure access to internal applications in an Azure Active Directory Domain Services managed domain

-If you're new to the Azure AD Application Proxy, learn more about this feature with the following article: How to provide secure remote access to on-premises applications.
+If you're new to the Azure AD Application Proxy and want to learn more, see How to provide secure remote access to internal applications.

 Before you begin